Noviny/journal-maker/doc/next.md

 Add the MARO book(s) to the live site to have obvious use-cases around.

-Create absolute route for the books/format page.
+Create absolute route for the books/format page and remove article path

 Get tricky with finding where people added data from to send them back there (create a chapter while binding, go back to binding, that kind of junk)